Azure-Samples/azuresandbox/terraform-azurerm-vm-mssql/README.md

 ## Smoke testing

+Perform the following tests to validate the configuration is provisioned correctly ([Step-By-Step Video](https://youtu.be/uedt5wKIrcY))

 * Verify *mssqlwin1* node configuration is compliant.
   * Wait for 15 minutes to proceed to allow time for DSC configurations to complete.
   * From the client environment, navigate to *portal.azure.com* > *Automation Accounts* > *auto-xxxxxxxxxxxxxxxx-01* > *Configuration Management* > *State configuration (DSC)*.